Vermont Early Childhood Fund 2021 – Frequently Asked Questions

 - The initial application is due November 1st 2021.
 The review committee will be scoring each application without knowing which organization is applying (blind scoring).

-- Projects selected for a full application will need to submit a budget, a work plan, and letters of commitment from partners by December 6 2021.
+- Projects selected for a full application will need to submit a budget and a work plan by December 6 2021.

 - BBF staff are able to provide guidance for both the initial and full applications.